-Bailey received his B.A. from Rhodes College and his Ph.D. from Boston College, where his dissertation was the 2004 co-winner of the APSA's E. E. Schattschneider Prize for best dissertation in American politics.
+Bailey attended Rhodes College in Tennessee and received his doctorate from Boston College, where his dissertation was the 2004 co-winner of the APSA's E. E. Schattschneider Prize for best dissertation in American politics.
 He joined the University of Houston in 2007, and in 2014 he was awarded the University's Provost Core Teaching Excellence Award.
 He is the director of the Phronêsis minor in the Honors College and the co-director of the Tocqueville Forum in American Ideas and Institutions.

 James Madison and Constitutional Imperfection (Cambridge University Press, 2015)

 The Contested Removal Power: 1789-2010 (University Press of Kansas, 2013).
 With J. David Alvis and F. Flagg Taylor

 Thomas Jefferson and Executive Power (Cambridge University Press 2007, paper 2010)

 "Reexamining the Use of Unilateral Orders: Source of Authority and the Power to Act Alone," American Politics Research 42 (2014): 472-502.
 With Brandon Rottinghaus

 "Opposition to the Theory of Presidential Representation: Federalists, Whigs, and Democrats," Presidential Studies Quarterly 44 (2014): 50-71

 "Should We Venerate that which Cannot Love?: James Madison on Constitutional Imperfection."
 Political Research Quarterly 65 (2012): 732-44

 "The New Unitary Executive and Democratic Theory: The Problem of Alexander Hamilton."
 American Political Science Review 102 (2008): 453-65